puzzle/environmate/README.md

 ## Usage

-Environmate comes with puma included and no additional setup is required.
+Environmate comes with a webserver included and no additional setup is required.
 Simply run environmate from the console:

     $ /opt/puppetlabs/puppet/bin/environmate --help